-There were not many places where the light could enter but the house was bright.
+Natural light was a rear sighting but man-made light was something this house was not short of.
 Chandeliers filled every room.
-They were all controlled by one remote, it was either all the lights were on or they were all off.
+They were all controlled by one remote.
+It was either all the lights on or all off.
 When the morning hit at 7 pm, it was the worst time of the day.
-It was when all the lights would suddenly turn on.
-I hated this time because it gave me the feeling of a prisoner trying to escape over the big barb wire fence and then being hit by the bright lights, sitting upon the tall concrete towers, point directly at you.
+Abruptly I was woken as all the lights turned on.
+I hated this time because it gave me the feeling of a prisoner trying to escape over the big barb wire fence and then being hit by the bright lights sitting upon the tall concrete towers.

-With every step I took came a soft ringing noise.
-The noise was faint but I had been around here long enough to catch it every time.
-Whenever I did something, this noise would ring in my ear.
-My torse moving put of bed, my arm pouring myself a cup of tea, my finger pushing a button to change the channel, RING, RING, RING.
-I always thought to myself, maybe I was being watched or recorded by someone.
-That the ringing noice was a record of my actions.
-Then I would face the facts and realize there’s no way of finding out.
+Underneath the silence came the soft ringing noises.
+There were all different kinds of these robotic sounds.
+With every step I took, came this soft ringing one.
+It was faint but I had been around here long enough to catch it every time.
+Whenever I did something, this noise would start to ring in my ear.
+My torso moving out of bed, my arm pouring myself a cup of tea, my finger pushing a button to change the channel, RING, RING, RING.
+I figured that the ringing noise was a record of my actions.
+Someone watching my every move.

 I came to the mirror and stopped.
 I took a good look and asked myself why did it have to be like this.
 Here was me, slouched over in my one and only outfit.
 A dress that went to my knee.
 It was black with white trim.
-It had poofy sleeves which just covered my shoulders.
-On top of the dress was a white apron that had riffles through it.
+On top of the dress was a white apron that was torn a little.
 I looked ridicules but I had no choice in my outfit.
-I didn’t have a choice in anything these days.
-Things have gone on for too long so it was time to break out of the normal women behavior.
+Thinking about it, I didn’t actually have a choice in anything these days.

-It was 12 pm and all the lights were out.
-I was finding my way with the noise the filled my ears.
-I knew when they got louder and started to rapidly ring that I was heading in the right direction.
-From my memory, this hallway was short which meant that the ringing noice was going to be intense for a short burst of time.
-I took a few steps down the hallway and everything was still the same.
-I had the same sensation on my feet as they walked along the marble floor as would have anywhere else in the house.
-I brushed my hand, shivering with concern, along the smooth wall.
-The only difference was the ringing noice.
-I tried to blank it out as the quest to the black door was more important.
+It was now 12 pm and all the lights were out.
+I had been thinking about doing this for years.
+It was time for me to be more like a man.
+Creeping through the house in pitch black was hard but I got by with the buzzing noises in my ear.
+I knew when they got louder and started to rapidly ring, I was heading in the right direction.
+From my memory, this hallway was short, which meant that the ringing noice was going to be intense for a short burst of time.
+I took a few steps down the hallway and no change.
+I brushed my hand, shivering with concern, along the smooth wall to remind myself I was home.

-I grab onto the door handle, the unsmooth surface.
+I grab onto the door handle, an unsmooth surface.
 It wasn’t like the other door handles in the house.
 They were all round, boring, sterling silver door handles.
-This handle felt like it was made with some sort of harsh and rough substance like a rock.
-It was the same shape as the rest but it was made of something very different.
-It hurts my hand as I hold it.
-My ears felt like they were bleeding from the noice, my hand was being cut open by the door handle and my whole body was shivering.
+This handle felt like it was made with some sort of harsh and rough substance, like a rock.
+It hurt my hand as I grab hold of it.
+My ears felt like they were bleeding from the noice, as well as my hand was being cut open by the door handle.

-I am finally able to twist the door handle and push it open from the floor.
+I am finally able to twist the door handle and push it open.
 I am slapped in the face by a bright white light forcing my eyes closed but I instantly start to warm up.
-The shivers stop while the ringing noice is still deafening in my ear.
+The shivers stop while the ringing noise is still deafening in my ear.
 I feel a little gust of wind which picks my hair up off my face.
-My eyes open and squint.
-Trees, birds, and grass, could I really be outside.
+My eyes open slightly into a squint.
+Trees, birds, and grass.
+Could I really be outside.